wjura/lhl-midterm-project/README.md

 The main goals of the project were to work on and learn the following:

-- Data wrangling and preprocessing for machine learning
+- Data wrangling and preprocessing for machine learning models
 - Exploratory Data Analysis to understand relationships and distributions
 - Model selection and evaluation techniques
 - Feature selection to enhance model simplicity and performance